-The cross-influence between spatial and polarization DoFs in SPDC has two important aspects.
+The spatial-polarization coupling in SPDC has two important aspects.
 First, the exact form of polarization entanglement depends on the transverse momenta of the \textit{down-converted photons}.
-As shown in Fig. \ref{fig4}(b), the biphoton polarization phase $\phi$ displays a gradient along the radial direction, indicating polarization entanglement that varies with transverse momentum due to spatial walk-off.
-This effect occurs because down-converted photons emitted with different transverse momenta experience angle-dependent refractive indices inside the birefringent nonlinear medium and consequently accumulate different phase retardations between orthogonal polarization components.
-Consequently, a class of highly entangled states of the form of Eq.~(\ref{eqn2.1.1}) with spatially varying $\phi$ are generated across the spatial profile of the field.
-While the spatial profile of polarization entanglement in SPDC has been studied for limited spatial regions or specific sets of spatial modes \cite{barreiro2005prl,altepeter2005opex}, our results presenting the first full spatial distribution of polarization entanglement in the entire spatial profile of the field, laying the foundation for the controlled generation of desired hyperentangled states.
+This effect, which is displayed in Fig.~\ref{fig3}(b), occurs because down-converted photons emitted with different transverse momenta experience angle-dependent refractive indices inside the birefringent nonlinear medium and consequently accumulate different phase retardations between orthogonal polarization components.
+Consequently, a class of highly entangled states of the form of Eq.~(\ref{eqn2.1.1}) with spatially varying $\phi$ is generated across the spatial profile of the field.
+While the spatial profile of polarization entanglement in SPDC has been studied for limited spatial regions or specific sets of spatial modes \cite{barreiro2005prl,altepeter2005opex}, our results present the first full spatial distribution of polarization entanglement in the entire spatial profile of the field, laying the foundation for the controlled generation of desired photonic entangled states.

 Phase-matching of the crystal also controls the relation between two-photon transverse momenta and the two-photon polarization phase.
-As may be noted from Fig.~\ref{fig4}(b), the biphoton polarization phase $\phi$ does not vary over the full range of $-\pi$ to $\pi$ in the present configuration as a consequence of the near-collinear phase matching condition.
-In what follows, we shall modify the experimental setup to show that by tuning the crystal orientation, an altered phase matching condition leads to $\phi$ varying over the full parameter space in the spatial profile of the field, which allows access to a much wider class of polarization-entangled states.
+As may be noted from Fig.~\ref{fig3}(b), the two-photon polarization phase $\phi$ does not vary over the full range of $-\pi$ to $\pi$ in the present configuration as a consequence of the near-collinear phase matching condition.
+In what follows, we modify the experimental setup to show that by tuning the crystal orientation, an altered phase matching condition leads to $\phi$ varying over the full parameter space in the spatial profile of the field, which allows access to a much wider class of polarization-entangled states.